na-na-hi/renget/archive/CharacterProvider.md

 • Each new X.0 version is not (each time) a better version but has major changes in structure and contents.
 It just provides a different output.
 Each X.X version has slight improvements/changes/fixes.
 • If a version uses `Prefill` or `jailbreak` assistant is more likely to ignore OOC requests.
 (You can temporarily erase it to perform OOC request.)
 • Not intended for hardcore stuff.

+######4.
+ABOUT MODELS:
+**Claude:**
+Claude is a stupid, but perverted bustard.
+It likes meta and OOC comments and knocks in doors.
+• Claude 2 (2.0) is smarter [preferable]
+• Claude 1.3 is a bit worse than 2, but still good.
+• Claude 1.2 is crazy, but has short context.
+• Claude instant...
+We don't talk about Claude instant...

+**GPT:**
+GPT is smart, but tries to be a suggestive cold kudere.
+Needs to be strictly told to make pervy outputs.
+Preserves characters much better, especially during erotic scenes.
+• GPT4 is really good, [0301/0613 are preferable]
+• GPT3 is a dummy, but still nice.

 > Sometimes I leave orthographic mistakes.
 If they are major - I fix them and reupload.
 If they are not significant - I fix them in next versions, because using text editor, putting it in .zip, uploading to catbox, changing rentry is an 'ugh' action chain.